LA Lege Tracker 2024

 #LaLege

-Welcome to our Legislation Tracker for Louisiana’s 2024 Regular Legislative Session, which began on March 11th and adjourns by June 3rd at 6 pm.
+Welcome to our Legislation Tracker for Louisiana’s 2024 Regular Legislative Session, which began on March 11th and adjourned by June 3rd by 6 pm.
 Below, you’ll find information about the legislation we are tracking and its status (we’ll update as often as possible).
 Click the linked bill numbers for bill language, current status, and vote counts.

 Learn how a bill becomes law and how to contact your legislators here, and then,